posener/posener.github.io/_posts/2018-06-16-go-swagger.md

 title: Swagger with Go Part 2 - go-swagger
 ---

-In the [previous post](/openapi-intro) I gave a short intro to the open API (Swagger) specification, and showed some tooling around it.
+In the [previous post](/openapi-intro), I gave a short intro to the open API (Swagger) specification, and showed some tooling around it.
-In this post I will elaborate about go-swagger, a tool that generates Go code from swagger files.
+In this post, I will elaborate on go-swagger, a tool that generates Go code from swagger files.

 ## go-swagger - Code Generation from Swagger

-[go-swagger](https://github.com/go-swagger/go-swagger) is one of the tools for go developers to generate go code from swagger files.
+[go-swagger](https://github.com/go-swagger/go-swagger) is a tool for go developers to generate go code from swagger files.
 It uses various libraries from thr [go-openapi github organization](https://github.com/go-openapi) to handle the swagger specification and swagger files.